subject-am/PI-resistance_Prediction/README.md

 # PI-resistance_Prediction

-# Reference Structure
+## Reference Structure
-1NH0_ref.pdb was created from by eliminating the I and J chains (polypeptides that served as inhibitor/ligands)
+1NH0_ref.pdb was created from 1NH0.pdb (https://files.rcsb.org/download/1NH0.pdb) as follows below.

-Pattern files for the references were created from:
+Pattern files for the reference are created from:

         `sh pattern2consensus.sh`

 if a reference has no mutations from the consensus subtype B, then it will mutate P1P

-As such, they were reversed to create the consensus reference template.
+As such, they are converted to the consensus reference template, when subjected to `pattern-HIVp.sh`

+which automates the use of `mutate-model.py` (https://salilab.org/modeller/wiki/Mutate%20model).

         `sh pattern-HIVp.sh 1NH0.pdb ref_pattern`